liuqx315/Multiscale-pattern/sundials_extensions/doc/source/FortranInterface.rst

 7. ARKBANDPRE optional outputs

-   Optional outputs specific to the SPGMR, SPBCG, or SPTFQMR solver are listed in :ref:`FInterface.SpilsIOUTTable`.
-   To obtain the optional outputs associated with the ARKBANDPRE module, the user should call the :c:func:`FARKBPOPT()`, as specified
+   Optional outputs specific to the SPGMR, SPBCG, SPTFQMR or PCG solver are listed in :ref:`FInterface.SpilsIOUTTable`.
+To obtain the optional outputs associated with the ARKBANDPRE module, the user should call the :c:func:`FARKBPOPT()`, as specified below:
-   below: